josesousaribeiro/XAI-Benchmark/Openml/dataset_properties_selection.md

 In Figure 2, the existence of the three clusters identified in the research can be clearly seen (remembering that cluster 2 was discarded due to the small number of datasets).

-In the MCA shown in Figure 2, we can see a relationship of datasets in cluster 0 with values ​​above average (symbol 'h') for properties such as 'AutoCorrelation', 'NumberOfFeatures', 'PercentageOfNumericFeatures', 'NumberOfNumericFeatures', 'NumberOfInstances' , 'Dimensionality', and 'MajorityClassPercentage'.
-As well, it is also noticed a relation of datasets of cluster 0 with values ​​below the average (symbol 's') for properties like 'ClassEntropy' and 'MinorityClassPercentage'.
+In the MCA shown in Figure 2,by inspection, it is notable the relationship (shorter distances) of high quantity of datasets in cluster 0 with values above average (symbol h) for properties (bigger circles) such as \textit{MajorityClassPercentage, Dimensionality, NumberOfInstances, NumberOfFeatures, PercentageOfNumericFeatures} and \textit{AutoCorrelation}.
+As well, it is also noticed a relation of high quantity of datasets of cluster 0 with values below the average (symbol $s$) for properties such as \textit{ClassEntropy, PercentageOfSymbolicFeatures} and \textit{PercentageOfBinaryFeatures}.

-Also with regard to the MCA shown in Figure 2, it is possible to assess the existence of a relationship of datasets in cluster 1 with values ​​above the average (symbol 'h') for properties such as 'ClassEntropy', 'PercentageOfSymbolocFeatures', 'PercentageOfBinaryFeatures', and 'MinorityClassPercentage'.
-It is also possible to identify a relation of datasets in cluster 1 with values ​​below average (symbol 's') for the properties 'AutoCorrelation','NumberOfFeatures', 'PercentageOfNumericFeatures', 'NumberOfNumericFeatures', 'NumberOfInstances', 'Dimensionality' , and 'MajorityClassPercentage'.
+Also with regard to the MCA shown in Figure 2, by inspection, it is possible to assess the existence of a relationship (shorter distances) of high quantity of datasets in cluster 1 with values above the average (symbol $h$) for properties (bigger circles) such as \textit{ClassEntropy, PercentageOfSymbolocFeatures, PercentageOfBinaryFeatures, NumberOfBinaryFeatures} and \textit{MinorityClassPercentage}.
+It is also possible to identify a relation of high quantity of datasets in cluster 1 with values below average (symbol $s$) for properties sush as \textit{AutoCorrelation,NumberOfFeatures, PercentageOfNumericFeatures, NumberOfNumericFeatures, NumberOfInstances, Dimensionality}, and \textit{MajorityClassPercentage}.

+Note, some properties were not mentioned above because they appear at very close distances for the two dataset clusters.

-**However, from the analysis by inspection and also from the MCA, it is concluded that cluster 0 is formed by datasets with greater complexities, whereas cluster 1 is characterized by datasets with lesser complexities.**
+**However, from the inspection of MCA's results, it is concluded that cluster 0 is formed by significant amount of datasets with greater complexities, whereas cluster 1 is formed by significant amount of datasets with minors complexities.**